bootchk/solabile/pages/motorizedMobiles.md

 The shaft turns a load.

-Choice of orientation and position of motors yields different aesthetic, subjective quality of turning of the mobile.
+Choice of orientation and position of motors yields different aesthetic and subjective qualities in the mobile's motion.

 ### Orientation and position of internal motors in mobiles

 A motor in a level of a mobile is conveniently oriented with its shaft vertical.
 Then the motor serves a dual purpose: motive force and pivot.

 The motor can be oriented with its shaft up or down.

-When oriented shaft up in an art mobile, the motor primarily turns the level supporting the motor body.
+When oriented shaft-up in an art mobile, the motor primarily turns the level supporting the motor body.
 The motor is positioned at the balance point of the level.

-When oriented shaft down in an art mobile, the motor primarily turns the level below the level supporting the body of the motor.
+When oriented shaft-down in an art mobile, the motor primarily turns the level below the level supporting the body of the motor.
 The motor body is positioned offset from the balance point of the level,